jentery/508v3/tabletop.md

 The University of Victoria's Department of English acknowledges with respect the Lkwungen-speaking peoples on whose traditional territory the university stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.

-Thanks to Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Carly Kocurek, Kari Kraus, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.
+Thanks to Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Carly Kocurek, Kari Kraus, Lisa Nakamura, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.

 ## AIMS